GreatNateDev/Pokemon-Battle-Quest/README.md

 add trainers and their sprites\
 add all pokemon from emerald and below\
 add all moves from emerald and below\
+patch for duel type advantages and add duel types\
 MAYBE add a real pokemon game into all this if i feal like it and not just a battle simulator\
 *.
 Changed to make irrelevant
 BUGS:OP stats after first battle